bsh0315/bsh0315/README.md

 # Hi there, I'm bsh0315 👋

 ## About Me
-I'm a passionate CS student with a strong interest in C and C++ programming.
+I am a passionate student majoring in CS with a strong interest in C and C++ programming.

 ## Languages and Tools
 ![C](https://img.shields.io/badge/C-A8B9CC?style=for-the-badge&logo=c&logoColor=white)